 For every litre of yoghurt, we start with three litres of milk and after adding our carefully selected cultures (including probiotics), it is strained using traditional methods to create a thick, creamy texture packed with protein.

 Dan's Grandad moved to Crib House Farm and started his small milk producing business with just 20 cows and an appetite for adventure.

-A relatively recent convert to the world of healthy living, he had read about the virtues of Greek yoghurt but never tried it.
-Alex brought a tub home to use in a recipe one day and it was love at first spoonful for Dan.
+He started working full-time on the farm when he was 18 years old and met Alex a few years later, convincing her to swap city life for the countryside.
+After years of watching the undervalued milk leave the farm in tankers, Dan started to think about ways of putting it to better use.
+He started experimenting with soft cheese when, one day, Alex brought a tub Greek yoghurt home and it was love at first spoonful for Dan.
 It wasn't long before he was culturing milk on the AGA in the farm kitchen and straining it through cheese cloth to achieve a thick, creamy texture.
-The results were an instant success with family and friends and so the idea of Dorset Strained Yoghurt was born.
+The results were an instant success with family and friends, and so, the idea of Dorset Strained Yoghurt was born.

 Sadly, since then, the herd was decimated by bovine TB and then the farm struggled as raw milk prices dropped below the cost of production on multiple occasions.
 In the summer of 2023, with no end in sight to the rising costs of our inputs, we took the very hard decision to sell the herd.
 This left the Dorset Dairy at a crossroads.
 The business had grown substantially and now featured several product ranges and a large milk refill business.
 We decided to focus on our core cultured products using local milk.